smit5906/product-service/README.md

 The application will start to run

 ### 6. Call the ProductService resources
-Use your favorite API Rest Client (SoapUI used during case study completion, download [here](https://www.soapui.org/downloads/latest-release.html))
+Use your favorite API Rest Client (SoapUI used during case study completion, to install, [click here](https://www.soapui.org/downloads/latest-release.html))

 The service is configured to run locally at http://localhost:8080/products